by Dr Clare Macdonald, General Practitioner

 Tasmanian Government Department of Health: Baby Feeding Cues (Signs) One page summary of feeding cues with pictures.

 The NHS Website: Breastfeeding- the first few days Information for Parents

 Global Health Media: Breastfeeding in the First Hours Includes video footage of ‘breast crawl’.

 Although crying and agitation may be signs of hunger, other possible causes should be explored and corrected, for example tiredness, soiled nappy, pain, or simply seeking comfort.
 Parents may need signposting to information about how to soothe a crying or unsettled baby.
 Learning to understand a baby’s cues can take time and in the absence of any health concerns reassurance and encouragement should be given.
 See our webpage on ‘Colic‘ for information on managing babies who are persistently unsettled.

 The use of a dummy may interfere with the establishment of breastfeeding and use of a dummy to prolong the interval between feeds can impact on milk supply.
 While parents may choose to use a dummy to soothe their baby with good effect, NHS advice is to aim to stop using a dummy between 6-12 months4.
 Dummy use is not advised until breastfeeding is well established5.
-There is an association with dummy use and a higher rate of otitis media6 and subsequent dental problems7.
+There may be an association with dummy use and a higher rate of otitis media6 and subsequent dental problems7.
 With regard to dummies and sudden infant death risk, the evidence is not conclusive.
 Studies have demonstrated a link between dummy use and reduced sudden infant death but the link is not clearly causal.
 However, babies who use dummies are known to be at increased risk if they are without it, therefore if a baby has become accustomed to using a dummy it should not be stopped suddenly in the first 26 weeks.
 A review of the evidence can be found from the Baby Sleep Info Source here.